 Jazz Ensembles are open to all university students (instrumentalists and vocalists) regardless of major based on an audition.
 Students may audition for placement in Big bands (Mason Jazz Ensemble or Jazz Workshop), Combos, Afro-Cuban Ensemble, Traditional Jazz Ensemble and the Mason Jazz Vocal Ensemble.

 - Instrumentalists: Play the melody for one chorus and improvise for two choruses.
-In addition, there will be sight-reading on the audition.
-Please bring your own musical accompaniment/backing track for iPod or CD player.
+In addition there will be sight-reading on the audition.
+Please bring your own musical accompaniment/backing track for iPod, Phone or CD player.
+(Bring adapter if your phone does not have a headphone jack)

 - Vocalists: Sing one song of your choice (jazz preferred), sight-read a solo musical line and sing a brief tonal melody test.
-Please bring your own musical accompaniment/backing track for either iPod or CD player.
+Please bring your own musical accompaniment/backing track for either iPod, Phone or CD player.

 - Visit the SEATING PLACEMENT AUDITIONS page to sign up for an audition.